rvt/Arilux_AL-LC0X/README.md

 };
 ```

-#### Bootorder:
+#### Bootorder

 - Load default settings
 - Get HSB values from LittleFS
-- Subscribe state topic for two seconds, use any found settings over a period of two seconds
+- Subscribe state topic for two seconds
 - Subscribe to command topic and overwrite any settings found in state over a period of two seconds

-Considarations:

-- After bootsequence the device will always be on in the last configured color setting
-- If no wifi and/or mqtt server found we load up color from LittleFS
-- When filesystem is empty we load up a brightness of 50
-- When filesystem has stored brightness of 0 we load up a brightness of minimum 5
+- Based on Bootmode we decide what we do with initial status

 #### Control Codes and examples